Camp Callan: Middle period of operation

 A period of significant change for the camp began in March 1942.
 The military had seen the terrible damage the Luftwaffe had inflicted on the United Kingdom so they decided to place full training emphasis on anti-aircraft weapons rather than on a combination of seacoast artillery and anti-aircraft weapons.
 This change marked the beginning of a two-year period of peak activity for the camp.
 Approximately fifteen thousand trainees were going through their training during each thirteen-week training cycle.

 Training ranges on the base included a 1,000-inch range, a 200-yard rifle range, a pistol range, an automatic weapons range and a 3-inch anti-aircraft gun range.
 The trainees learned to use 155 mm, 90 mm, 75 mm, and 40 mm caliber guns as well as the associated fire control equipment.
 Gun firing positions were established for this training.

 In addition to artillery gun positions and small arms ranges, a variety of other facilities and structures were built on the base.
 These improvements included barracks and cantonments, a 910-bed station hospital, offices, five Post Exchanges, three theaters, five chapels, support buildings, storage buildings and a landfill.
 In all, the developed part of the base covered twenty-three blocks and had over 297 buildings at this time.

 Various living amenities were provided for the health, general education and war training schooling of the trainees, much like other Army camps of the time.
 A weekly newspaper called The Range Finder and an annual pictorial review called The Callander were published at the camp.
 The camp eventually got its own 40-piece military band as well.

 Late period of operation

 In the last group of recruits attending Coast Artillery basic training at Camp Callan, was Donald Prell, who in June 1944, graduated from OCS at Ft.
 Benning, GA.
 In June 1944, the training emphasis at the camp was again to change.
-The anti-aircraft training program was transferred to Fort Bliss, Texas and the camp assumed an important role in preparations for massive overseas amphibious assaults.
+The anti-aircraft training program was transferred to Fort Bliss in Texas, and the camp assumed an important role in preparations for massive overseas amphibious assaults.
 However, this period of camp activity was short-lived.
 By May 8, 1945, the war was over in Europe and by August 15 the Japanese had surrendered.
 Because of these changes, this training was no longer needed.
 On November 1, 1945, Camp Callan was declared surplus.